Kampanerang Kuba: The kampanera

 The young kuba is named Imang, and grows up to be the kampanera (the person who rings the church bell).
 She later becomes the nursemaid of Lourdes, and bonds with her immediately.
 Lourdes' "daughter" Veronica is jealous and finds comfort with her Aunt Lucia, who has returned home after beginning a new life with her American husband and stepson Luke.
 Lucia doubts Veronica is her daughter since she has never felt a motherly bond with her.
 Lourdes is jealous of Lucia's closeness to Martin.

 The nuns try to help Imang, and bring her back to life after Martin wrongly convinced people she was evil and deserved to be stoned for stealing a sacred crown from the church, with the help of Veronica (who wanted to be with Luke due to her jealously of Imang with him).
 They later found a candle that, when lit, would make her human.
-She used this to pretend to be Lucia's long-lost daughter Bernadette to remain close to her mother Lourdes (who, after Imang's "death", was finally told by the nuns that Imang was really her daughter).
+She used this to pretend to be Lucia's long-lost daughter Bernadette to remain close to her mother Lourdes (who, after Imang's "death", was finally told by the nuns that Imang was her daughter).

 Meanwhile, Veronica is angry that Luke has not returned her love and loves Bernadette instead.
 She uses magic to change her appearance, and adopts the name Agatha to gain her family's trust and avenge Bernadette.
 Pablo has fallen for Bernadette (although he would always make fun of her as Imang), and the truth about his parentage is raised.
 Lorenzo loved Imang when she was a kuba.
 After Lucia's husband Clark dies, she discovers that Antonio did not die; he has lost the use of his legs and believes she betrayed him (when, instead, her father was to blame).
 She and Antonio discover that Veronica is actually their daughter.